tiannaparris/Data-Analysis-Portfolio/README.md

 **Status:** ∞

+## Education
+University of Colorado, Boulder:
+Master of Science - MS, Data Science,
+Dec 2022 - Dec 2024

+The University of the West Indies, Mona:
+Bachelor's degree, Biochemistry and Molecular Biology, 2019 - 2022

+Pre University School:
+Associate's degree, Science and Mathematics,
+2017 - 2019

 ## Certificates
 The best way to showcase skills is by doing and sharing your job done but sometimes certificates appear to be as an indirect result.
 Here's a list of the ones I have (in reverse-chronological order, with the date of completion in brackets):